CreativeInquiry/PEmbroider/API.md

 ### `void quadraticVertex(float x1, float y1, float x2, float y2)`
 ```
 Add a quadratic bezier vertex to the current polygon/polyline.
-This must be preceded by
+This must be preceded by beginShape() and at least a vertex()
 ```
 |parameter|description|
 |---|---|